simplex-chat/simplexmq/protocol/agent-protocol.md

 #### NEW command and INV response

-`NEW` command is used to create a connection and an invitation to be sent out-of-band to another protocol user.
-It should be used by the client of the agent that initiates creating a duplex connection.
+`NEW` command is used to create a connection and an invitation to be sent out-of-band to another protocol user (the accepting party).
+It should be used by the client of the agent that initiates creating a duplex connection (the initiating party).

-`INV` response is sent by the agent to the client.
+`INV` response is sent by the agent to the client of the initiating party.

 #### JOIN command

-It is used to create a connection and accept the invitation received out-of-band.
-It should be used by the client of the agent that accepts the connection.
+It is used by to create a connection and accept the invitation received out-of-band.
+It should be used by the client of the agent that accepts the connection (the joining party).

+#### REQ notification and ACPT command

+When the accepting party uses `JOIN` command, the initiating party will receive `REQ` notification with some numeric identifier and an additional binary information, that can be used to identify the joining party or for any other purpose.

+To continue with the connection the initiating party should use `ACPT` command.

-#### CON notification
+#### INFO and CON notifications

+After the initiating party proceeds with the connection using `ACPT` command, the joining party will receive `INFO` notification that can be used to identify the joining party or for any other purpose.

-It is sent by both agents managing duplex connection to their clients once the connection is established and ready to accept client messages.
+Once the connection is established and ready to accept client messages, both agents will send `CON` notification to their clients.

 #### SUB command

 This command can be used by the client to resume receiving messages from the connection that was created in another TCP/client session.
 Agent response to this command can be `OK` or `ERR` in case connection does not exist (or can only be used to send connections - e.g. when the reply queue was not created).

-#### SEND command and SENT response
+#### SEND command and MID, SENT and MERR responses

-`SEND` command is used to the client to send messages
+`SEND` command is used by the client to send messages.

+`MID` notification with the message ID (the sequential message number that includes both sent and received messages in the connection) is sent to the client to confirm that the message is accepted by the agent, before it is sent to the SMP server.

 `SENT` response is sent by the agent to confirm that the message was delivered to the SMP server.
-Message ID in this response is the sequential message number that includes both sent and received messages in the connection.
+This notification contains the same message ID as `MID` notification. `SENT` notification, depending on network availability, can be sent at any time later, potentially in the next client session.

+In case of the failure to send the message for any other reason than network connection or message queue quota - e.g. authentication error (`ERR AUTH`) or syntax error (`ERR CMD error`), the agent will send to the client `MERR` notification with the message ID, and this message delivery will no longer be attempted.

+In case of client disconnecting from the agent, the pending messages will not be sent until the client re-connects to the agent and subscribes to the connection that has pending messages.

 #### MSG notification